FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 8.rst

              shapefile.
 Zip the shapefile into a safe backup folder.
 QGIS has a nasty habit of rearranging attribute data.

-.. note:: This step is an for outlining the process only.
+.. note:: This step is for outlining the process only.
 All fields are present in the lesson shapefiles.

 1. Open the attributes for any storm drain shapefile.